massalabs/massa/docs/technical-doc/architecture.rst

 The Block Factory Module also needs information about the best parents (made of the latest blocks in each thread in the blockclique) from the Graph/Consensus Module.
 These parents will be included in the newly created block.
 Balance information, in order to assess the validity of pending operations, is obtained from the Execution Module, which maintains the ledger state from the point of view of the slot where the new block is supposed to be created.

+The Block Factory Module picks pending operations from the Pool Module.
+Note that the Block Factory will regularly query the Execution Module about finalized and executed operations, and internally cleanup operations that have been handled.

 Finally, the Block Factory will query the the Pool Module and pick pending endorsements corresponding to the best parents that are selected for the block.

 With this information, it is able to forge a new block that will then be propagated to the Graph/Consensus Module via the API Module, as well as to other nodes via gossip, to maintain a global synchronized state.

 the Endorsement Factory Module works in a similar manner, requesting the Selector Module to find out when it has been designated to be an endorsement producer, then feeding new endorsements to the Pool Module and the API Module for global synchronization.

-Note that the Block Factory will regularly query the Execution Module about finalized and executed operations to inform the Pool and cleanup operations that have been handled.

 Operation lifecycle
 ===================